junxit/us-congress-bills-109/metadata.md

 - 2006-03-28 — Introduced in Senate
 - 2006-03-28 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S2473-2474)
+- 2006-05-02 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text of measure as passed Senate: CR H3918)
+- 2006-05-02 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text of measure as passed Senate: CR H3918)
+- 2006-05-02 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S3918)
+- 2006-05-02 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S3918)